AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-31590-unable-to-update-attributes-in-bulk-using-mysql-async-queues.md

 ---
-description: The MDVA-31590 patch solves the issue where the users are unable to update attributes in bulk using MySQL async queues.
-This patch is available when the Quality Patches Tool (QPT) 1.1.3 is installed.
-The patch ID is MDVA-31590.
-Please note that the issue was fixed in Adobe Commerce 2.4.2.
+title: "MDVA-31590: Unable to update attributes in bulk using MySQL async queues"
 labels: QPT patches,Quality Patches Tool,MQP,QPT,QPT 1.1.3,update,attributes,MySQL,async queues,Adobe Commerce,on-premises,cloud infrastructure,2.4.0,2.4.0-p1,2.4.1,2.4.1-p1
-title: 'MDVA-31590: Unable to update attributes in bulk using MySQL async queues'
 ---

-# MDVA-31590: Unable to update attributes in bulk using MySQL async queues

 The MDVA-31590 patch solves the issue where the users are unable to update attributes in bulk using MySQL async queues.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.1.3 is installed.
 The patch ID is MDVA-31590.
 Please note that the issue was fixed in Adobe Commerce 2.4.2.